proycon/codemeta-harvester/README.md

 ``make docker``

-A pre-built container image can also be pulled from Docker Hub once the software is released:
+A pre-built container image can also be pulled from Docker Hub:

 ``docker pull proycon/codemeta-harvester``